amanbanjara/amazon.com-clone/README.md

 # amazon.com-clone
-amazon shoping websire clone using HTML and CSS
+amazon shoping website clone using HTML and CSS